cameron-wags/rainbow_csv.nvim/README.md

 ### Main Features
 * Use python expressions inside "select", "where" and "order by" statements
-* Use "c1", "c2", ... , "cN" as column names to write select queries
+* Use "a1", "a2", ... , "aN" as column names to write select queries
 * Output entries appear in the same order as in input unless "ORDER BY" is provided.
 * "lnum" variable holds entry line number
 * Input csv/tsv table may contain varying number of entries (but select query must be written in a way that prevents output of missing values)